Savannah Prez Shows Off Chiseled Figure In Olive-Green Sports Bra And Matching Leggings For New Workout Video

 “This looks a tough one,” one person wrote.
 “You look beautiful.”

-“Great routine omg Savannah your so fantastic,” another Instagram user said before adding a heart-eye emoji to the comment.
+“Great routine omg Savannah your so fantastic,” another user said before adding a heart-eye emoji to the comment.
 “So strong and super gorgeous.”

-Some commenters added questions to their comments.
+Some commenters also had questions to ask the model.

-“Have you always had a strong/muscular/thick physique? or were you ever skinny growing up?” a third Instagram user wrote.
+“Have you always had a strong/muscular/thick physique? or were you ever skinny growing up?” a third fan wrote.
 “Really enjoying your Instagram account – great inspirational videos and you are a fantastic healthy role model.”

 Savannah hasn’t responded to the query as of this writing.